SyedNoorullahShah/RoomApp/README.md

 2. ViewModel and LiveData
 3. Navigation Components
 4. Room SQLite
+5. MVVM architecture
-5. Dependency Injection using [Dagger2](https://developer.android.com/training/dependency-injection/dagger-android) and [Dagger-Hilt](https://dagger.dev/hilt/).
+6. Dependency Injection using [Dagger2](https://developer.android.com/training/dependency-injection/dagger-android) and [Dagger-Hilt](https://dagger.dev/hilt/).

 **(Note: Dependency injection is NOT DONE in the _master_ branch.
 While the _dagger2_ and the _dagger-hilt_ branches contain code with dependency injection implemented using the libraries with the corresponding branch names.)**